 In the 2020 Global Peace Index, Uruguay ranks 35 out of 163 countries when it comes to safety and peace in the country.
 According to the report, in South America overall Uruguay is the number one most peaceful country out of 11 in the region.

 With a good record of stable democracy, a strong tradition of consensus-building and prudent economic policies, Uruguay was the only country in the Americas that did not go into recession as a result of the recent global financial crisis.
 It was the first nation in the world to provide every school child with a free laptop and wireless internet.

-Given these conditions, it's not surprising that Uruguay is one of the safest countries to visit in South America.
+Given these conditions, it's no surprise that Uruguay is one of the safest countries to visit in South America.

-Uruguay has a population of 3.5 million of which 1.8 million live in the capital Montevideo.
+Uruguay has a population of 3.4 million, and approximately 1.2 million live in the capital Montevideo.
 Like all large urban centres, Montevideo has its fair share of criminals.
 But, in general, they rarely resort to violence in the absence of resistance.

-A popular tourist attraction is the Ciudad Vieja (Spanish: Old City), the oldest and historically most interesting part of Montevideo.
+A popular tourist attraction is the Ciudad Vieja (Old City), the oldest and historically most interesting part of Montevideo.
 Unfortunately, the only sections continually patrolled by the police are Plaza Independencia (Independence Square), the pedestrian street Sarandi, and the Mercado del Puerto (the Harbour Market).
 Walking alone or in couples at night is an open invitation to enterprising muggers.
-Evening travel between ones residence, a restaurant or bar is safest by taxi.
+Travel at night is safest by a pre-booked taxi.